 Some sections will be speedy and some may take a little more thought *cough* the section about your daughter *cough*.

 The Happy - It's a joyous occasion.
 Everyone's in high spirits.
 Keep them high!
 Recount happy memories, share some pearls of wisdom, crack the occasional joke.
-Knock it out the park.
+Knock it out of the park.

 The Heartfelt - This one's a little soppier, a little deeper, a little more emotional.
 Share your feelings, recount meaningful moments, shed many/multiple tears.
 Receive your standing ovation.